Finkman7/affidavit/README.md

 An example command to start the evaluation with 200GB memory is:

-*/path/to/jdk9+/bin/java -Xmx200g -cp affidfavit_experiments.jar affidavit.eval.Evaluator -t "dataSets" -a "config/startStates.txt" -f "config/dataSets.txt" -c "config/difficulties.txt" -n0 1 -n 10 -bsize 100000 -q 5 -b 2 -v > verboseOutput.txt*
+*/path/to/jdk9+/bin/java -Xmx200g -cp affidavit_experiments.jar affidavit.eval.Evaluator -t "dataSets" -a "config/startStates.txt" -f "config/dataSets.txt" -c "config/difficulties.txt" -n0 1 -n 10 -bsize 100000 -q 5 -b 2 -v > verboseOutput.txt*

 From the verbose output, one can trace the search process of the algorithm configurations for each problem instance as well as the resulting explanation's attribute functions and costs in each case.
 The [output of our experiments on the NURSERY dataset](https://github.com/Finkman7/affidavit/tree/master/exampleOutput) is available for both start state configurations as an example.